 - It was rediscovered by the Spanish explorer Francisco de Orellana, in the 16th century, although it was after the expedition of the Portuguese Pedro Teixeira that its existence was spread throughout the world.

-- The river was named after women warriors called Amazons who, according to a Greek myth, had such courage and a war cry that generated terror to their adversaries.
+- The river was named after women warriors called Amazons who, according to a Greek myth, had such courage and a war cry that generated terror in their adversaries.

 - Its extension is approximately 6,700 kilometers.